2gis/contesto/docs/config.md

 >>> config.selenium['host']
 'localhost'
 ```
 WARNING!
-All sections are `lowercase`.
+All sections are in `lowercase`.

 # Config management
 ## Adding a new config file